-- Always keep appointments or inform clients well in advance if you are unable to keep the meeting.
+- I. Always keep appointments or inform clients well in advance if you are unable to keep the meeting.
 Reschedule at that time if possible.
 Follow through until another appointment is made and kept. - 2.
 Be prompt in meeting with clients.
 When possible arrive early, be prepared and ready to meet with the client. - 3.
-Be appropriately groomed.
-Student counselors are viewed as professionals by the client and are expected to dress appropriately. - 4.
+Be on time, and fully engaged for all classes.
+Complete all coursework by the due date/time. - 4.
 Consult with supervisor, other professionals, and other trainees in situations involving difficulty in ethical and legal issues. - 5.
 Be willing to accept critical feedback from trainers and supervisors in the program. - 6.
 Demonstrate professionalism (including courtesy and respect) to all clients, faculty, staff, and other students in the Counseling Program.
 Failure to engage professionally with clients, faculty, staff, and students on a regular basis is an indication of a failure to grow and mature professionally-this behavior points to an inability to manage the demands of the program or profession.